Image of recycling facility shows paper material moving on belt

 2030

-• 3.9 By 2030, substantially reduce the number of deaths and illnesses from hazardous chemicals and air, water and soil pollution and contamination
+• Target 3.9 By 2030, substantially reduce the number of deaths and illnesses from hazardous chemicals and air, water and soil pollution and contamination

 Goal 4: Quality Education

-Our Progress
+Our Impact

-WM-Aligned Goals
+WM-Aligned Targets

 2030